leifcr/nheqminer/README.md

 # Yarenty version ;-)

-*Changes to work on any GPU on Ubuntu - DJEZO! -  tested on CUDA 8.0  and CUDA 9.0 *
+*Changes to work on any GPU on Ubuntu - DJEZO! -  tested on CUDA 8.0  and CUDA 9.0*

 ## Build instructions:

-### Dependencies:
-  - Boost 1.62+

 ## Linux
 Working solvers CPU_XENONCAT, CUDA_DJEZO